What Is MCP? A Simple Guide To Model Context Protocol for Salesforce Admins

 Context is king

 Sound familiar?
 It should if you’ve been working with any kind of AI.
 Artificial intelligence will always, always, always be bad at its job if it lacks context.
 My classic example is the phrase “I need a ticket.”
-On its own, it lacks the detail needed to complete a task or generate a meaningful response—especially compared to something like “I need a plane ticket from Chicago to San Francisco for Dreamforce 2025.”
-MCP applies this to an agent that another agent wants to communicate with.
-MCP also defines the major aspects of an agent you can work with:
+On its own, it lacks the detail needed to complete a task or generate a meaningful response, especially compared to something like “I need a plane ticket from Chicago to San Francisco for Dreamforce 2025.”

 • Client: Acts within the host to communicate with MCP servers

-• Tools: Enable the agent to take actions via your server
+• Actions: Enable the agent to take actions via your server

 • Resources: Provide structured data and content access